ScamSpot/scamspot.github.io/README.md

 ## Contributing

 We welcome contributions to the Instagram Scam Scanner Chrome Extension!
-If you encounter any issues, have suggestions for improvements, or would like to contribute to the development, feel free to reach out via email: [mailto:stefan@erben.eu](stefan@erben.eu)
+If you encounter any issues, have suggestions for improvements, or would like to contribute to the development, feel free to reach out via email: [stefan@erben.eu](stefan@erben.eu)

 ## License

 The Instagram Scam Scanner Chrome Extension is released under the MIT License.
 Feel free to use, modify, and distribute this extension in accordance with the terms of the license.

 ## Contact
-If you have any questions, feedback, or inquiries, please contact me at [mailto:stefan@erben.eu](stefan@erben.eu).
+If you have any questions, feedback, or inquiries, please contact me at [stefan@erben.eu](stefan@erben.eu).